 There are many ways you can invest for this purpose, but the most popular options are: an exchange-traded fund; a tax-free savings account; a unit trust fund or an education policy.

 Also consider how flexible the investment is should your financial circumstances change.
-While you should commit to your investment, if you’re forced by circumstances to stop investing, you don’t want to be saddled with hefty penalties.
+While you should commit to your investment, if you are forced by circumstances to stop investing, you don’t want to face penalties for breaking the terms of a contract.

 Also remember that education inflation is around three percentage points higher than consumer price inflation (general inflation), so you need a return on your investment that at least exceeds CPI plus three percent.